calzateu/customer-churn-mlops/README.md

 ---

-### ▶️ Run a specific flow manually
+### ▶️ Run flows

-You can run any Prefect flow script using:
+You can manually run any Prefect flow script using:

+> ⚠️ **Important:**
+Manual runs will not be displayed in Prefect UI.
+It is recommended to run flows from Prefect UI.

 ```bash
 poetry run python src/customer_churn_mlops/flows/<desired_flow>.py